rrramble/ielts/writing-task-1-general/writing-task-1-academic.md

 ### Questions to ask
 - Identify what key feature data represents: title, columns, rows, what X- and Y-axis are, is changing over time
 - What tenses to use?
-Consider the past, the present and is there a future projection?
+Consider the past, is there the present, and is there a future projection?

 ## Describe `Introduction`